port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 ## Setting up the GitHub Actions workflow

 :::info Data security
-The Ocean integration doesn't store the encoded file anywhere but locally.
-It's NOT being sent to Port.
+The Ocean integration does not store the encoded file anywhere.
+It is saved locally, and is NOT sent to Port at any time.
 :::

 1. Take the service account [key file you create](#fetching-key-file), and run this command: